 In the land of emotional indulgence-- therapy, self-help books, 'find yourself' workshops-- it is natural to want to understand the origin of our feelings, to want to dissect our emotional patterns and find "a cure."
-Full disclosure-- I am a big fat fan of therapy and self-help books that aren't terribly stupid, and if I had the time, I'd be all over the workshop world, but, I think there is another way to navigate emotional terrain, a (dare I say it) better way.
+Full disclosure-- I am a big fat fan of therapy and self-help books but, I think there is another way to navigate emotional terrain, a (dare I say it) better way.

 If, on the other hand, I refrain for labeling or judging or explaining my feelings, if I just give them a break and let them live in peace for a while, eventually they will change.
 They will move.
 It's a choice.
 Hunker down, get comfy with your feelings and know that they're going to stay for as long as they're going to stay or run around like a rabid squirrel.

 I'm not a pro.
 It's way easier for me to preach this stuff than to actually practice it myself.
-What I do know is that practicing Yoga is my every day reminder.
+What I do know is that practicing yoga is my every day reminder.
 For example, I struggle mightily with Standing Head to Knee Pose.
 Progress is slow.
 I worry about my left knee.
 My right hip is perpetually tight.
 On the contrary, I adore Standing Bow Pulling Pose.
 I know that I can't race through Standing Head to Knee to get to Standing Bow Pulling.
 I have to wait for it.
 I trust that eventually my sad posture will end and my happy posture will arrive.
-It happens every single time.